patschilf/biketournb/content/disclaimer.md

 The Company will not be liable to You or anyone else for any decision made or action taken in reliance on the information given by the Service or for any consequential, special or similar damages, even if advised of the possibility of such damages.
 Contact Us

-If you have any questions about this Disclaimer, You can contact by using the contact form on our website.
+If you have any questions about this Disclaimer, you can contact by using the [contact form](/contact) on our website.

 Last updated: May 04, 2021